mmu-webdesign/Level4-web-term-1/HTML/html01/11-urls.md

 - The `ID` can be added to any element, not just a heading.

+- You can only use an ID once on the page - it needs to be unique (for example, for this to work).

 - We could link to one of these sections from another website by using the full URL.
 For example:

 ```